anki2911/OODD_Implementation/README.md

 3. Alternatively, you can generate your own dataset by changing the parameters in Dataset_Generation.py; or use existing datasets by extracting the datasets inside cage-2-ebt/Models/Dataset_train/"adversarial strategy" where "adversarial strategy" can be either bline or meander.
 You can run the OOD tests offline without the simulator in the loop by using OOD_TEST.py.

-4. The OOD_TEST.py and PNN_TEST.py files can be used to detect OOD situations for any RL based agent with discrete states and discrete actions.
+4. The OOD_TEST.py and PNN_TEST.py files can be used to detect OOD situations for any RL based agent with discrete states and discrete actions by incorporating different datasets to train the PNN.